The Approach:

 • Is the market free?

-So I began asking a different question:
+So I began asking a different set of questions:

-How would we know if it’s happening?
+• How would we know if it’s happening?

 What Flourishing Is—and Is Not